Discover our 2019 Season

 Advance sales of 2019 Bard Season Packs are underway and offer a substantial discount on tickets for all four productions.
-Flex Packs go on sale in November, and single tickets in early April, 2019.
-Order Season Packs now through the Bard website or by calling the Bard Box Office at 604-739-0559.
+Single tickets go on sale on April 3, 2019, and in March (various dates) for Members and Pack holders.
+Order Season and Flex Packs now through the Bard website or by calling the Bard Box Office at 604-739-0559.

 NOTE: all run dates and casting subject to change.